 As the sponsor of Waste Reduction Week in New Brunswick, Recycle NB promoted the Recycle My Cell Challenge for schools.
-With permission of the Department of Education, Recycle NB distributed information on the Recycle My Cell Challenge to schools, colleges and universities in New Brunswick.
-The Canadian Wireless

-Donald Fraser Memorial School was the winner of the 2013 Recycle My Cell Challenge.

-Telecommunications Association sponsors the program that challenges Canadian students from kindergarten to post-secondary level to recycle as many old wireless devices and accessories as possible.
-In addition to doing a good thing for the environment, students can win cash prizes for their school to use for green initiatives!
+The Canadian Wireless Telecommunications Association sponsors the program that challenges Canadian students from kindergarten to post-secondary level to recycle as many old wireless devices and accessories as possible.